 William R. Moomaw

-Director, Theory and Education Program: Jonathan M. Harris
+Director, Theory and Education Program: Brian Roach

 the GDAE Speakers List summarizing researcher expertise

-R. Goodwin, Co-Director
+Neva R. Goodwin, Co-Director

 C.V.
 Links to Selected Publications

 William R. Moomaw is Emeritus Professor of International Environmental Policy and Founding Director of the Center for International Environment and Resource Policy at The Fletcher School, Tufts University.
 He is also Co-Director of the Global Development and Environment Institute at Tufts.
 He received his BA degree in chemistry from Williams College and PhD in physical chemistry from MIT.
 Following a 26-year career in chemistry and environmental studies at Williams College, where he directed the Center for Environmental Studies, he began working on science diplomacy and climate change.

 His research and teaching address climate change and low-carbon renewable energy and related global issues including water, forests, agriculture, nitrogen pollution and oceans.
 He has also developed the field of Sustainable Development Diplomacy as a means of implementing sustainable development and the Sustainable Development Goals.
 His current research examines the full range of fossil fuel consequences, the role of Restorative Development in removing carbon dioxide from the atmosphere by forests, wetlands, grasslands and agricultural soils, and correctly accounting for emissions from bioenergy.